fokou-winny-chanelle/flowstate/README.md

 FlowState is a comprehensive productivity application built as a full-stack solution using Node.js (NestJS), Angular 17+, and PostgreSQL.
 The application provides advanced task management capabilities with user authentication, project organization, goal tracking, and focus session analytics.

+## Live Demo

+The application is deployed and accessible at:

+- **Frontend Application**: [https://flowstate-frontend.onrender.com](https://flowstate-frontend.onrender.com) (to be updated after deployment)
+- **Backend API**: [https://flowstate-backend.onrender.com/api](https://flowstate-backend.onrender.com/api) (to be updated after deployment)
+- **API Documentation (Swagger)**: [https://flowstate-backend.onrender.com/api/docs](https://flowstate-backend.onrender.com/api/docs) (to be updated after deployment)

+**Note**: The live deployment is hosted on Render.com.
+For detailed deployment instructions, see the [Deployment on Render](#deployment-on-render) section below.
+The application architecture is designed for Google Cloud Platform (GCP), and complete GCP deployment documentation is provided in the [Deployment on Google Cloud Platform (GCP)](#deployment-on-google-cloud-platform-gcp) section.

 ## Table of Contents

 - [Project Overview](#project-overview)